sey-kh/internship-tw/report.md

 ### 3.3 Conslusion #

-Through out many testings on various stocks, I noted that it was able to predict well for next one day adjusted closing price of any symbols.
-As you can see as long as we increase interval days MSE error is getting bigger and model can not predict the market trends well.
+Throughout many testings on various stocks, I noted that it was able to predict well for the next one day adjusted closing price of any symbols.
+But as you can see as long as we increase interval days MSE error is getting bigger and the model can not predict the market trends well.

 ## 4. PROBLEM AND CHALLENGES ##